In response to this week’s The Daily Post for their Weekly Photo Challenge: Silhouettes I’ve re-written and reposted one of my favorite posts.

 Getting a proper exposure is rather easy.
-The main thing is to expose for is the main light behind the subjects.
+The light behind your subject is what you want to meter.
 Manual exposure mode is best.
 When in one of the automatic modes, the camera will attempt to compensate for the extra darkness by “overexposing” and you’ll blow out the background, hence, giving your subject some detail.
 This isn’t always bad.
-Some detail in you subject can add a little dimension.
+Some detail in your subject can add a little dimension.

 Shoot something unique.
 Sure, shoot some clichés for practice, but go out and find some activities that allow you to shoot something different.
-There are a multitude of possibilities to make cool silhouettes.
+There is a multitude of possibilities to make cool silhouettes.